aydare/aydare/README.md

-- 👋 Hi, I’m @aydare
+- 👋 Hi, I’m Gideon Dare
-- 👀 I’m interested in datascience
+- 👀 I’m interested in datascience and data visualization projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science at SMU.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects and data sources.
-- 📫 How to reach me ...
+- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/ayoade-dare-datascience/

 <!---
 aydare/aydare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.